How do I set up Google Calendar integration in Amelia using the advanced method

 The OAuth app must be published so Google allows real users to authenticate.
 Unpublished apps may work only for test users or fail during employee connections.

-How to I create a new Google Cloud Project?
+How do I create a new Google Cloud Project?

 - Go to the Google Cloud Console.